 This course was created and produced by Dane Howard. lynda.com is honored to host this content in our library.

-That really ranges.
-It can be certainly lots of sketching.
-It can be developing more detailed scenarios.
-It can be creating prototypes for mechanisms.
-It can be creating simulations for product interactions and how maybe hardware interacts with software.
-But all of these broad ranges of concepts then basically during the concept phase get funneled down.
-So there is less breadth, but more depth to each of the concepts that remain at end of the phase.
+And that really ranges.
+You know, it can be, certainly, lots of sketching, it can be developing more detailed scenarios, it can be creating prototypes for mechanisms.
+It can be creating simulations for product interactions and how, maybe, hardware interacts with software.
+But all of these broad range of concept, then, basically during the concept phase, get funneled down.
+So there's less breadth but more depth to each of the concepts that remain at the end of the phase.

-We are ready to engage with the manufacturing partner.
-We are ready to invest the money needed to take this all the way into production.
-In the execution phase, that's where we are working with the manufacturing partners, the engineering teams, resolving any little details issues and just mainly supporting that whole process to make sure that the design intent that was established in the end of the concept phase is maintained throughout production through and to the point where a product makes it to the shelves.
+The third phase for us is the execution phase.
+And that's where, up to that point, the concept phase, as I mentioned, starts very broad.
+You have a wide range of initial solutions that are, you know, discussed and refined and narrowed down.
+Whether it's one final solution or product that you're designing, or it's a line of products.
+And that is, at the end of that phase and leading into execution, we want to have complete buy in from everyone involved.
+That's where the company, the client, has to say, "Okay, we're ready to make this decision to move forward "on this, we're ready to engage with the manufacturing "partner, we're ready to invest the money needed to take "this all the way into production."
+In the execution phase, that's where we are working with the manufacturing partners, the engineering teams, resolving any little details, issues and just mainly supporting that whole process to make sure that the design intent that was established in the end of the concept phase is maintained throughout the production to the point where a product makes it to the shelves.